AdobeDocs/marketo.en/help/marketo/product-docs/crm-sync/microsoft-dynamics-sync/create-a-custom-dynamics-sync-filter.md

 ---
 unique-page-id: 9437903
-description: Create a Custom Dynamics Sync Filter - Marketo Docs - Product Documentation
+description: Create a Custom [!DNL Dynamics] Sync Filter - Marketo Docs - Product Documentation
-title: Create a Custom Dynamics Sync Filter
+title: Create a Custom [!DNL Dynamics] Sync Filter
 exl-id: 6b0d878a-9c55-4e73-9923-11140e83bb37
 ---
-# Create a Custom Dynamics Sync Filter {#create-a-custom-dynamics-sync-filter}
+# Create a Custom [!DNL Dynamics] Sync Filter {#create-a-custom-dynamics-sync-filter}

-Don't want to sync everything in your Dynamics CRM into Marketo?
+Don't want to sync everything in your [!DNL Dynamics] CRM into Marketo?
 Don't worry!
 Marketo allows you to set up a sync filter and sync only part of your records.

 ## Overview {#overview}

-To set up a Dynamics sync filter:
+To set up a [!DNL Dynamics] sync filter:

-1. Create a custom Two Options (boolean) field named new_synctomkto in your Dynamics CRM for any object (lead, contact, account, opportunity and other custom entities).
+1. Create a custom Two Options (boolean) field named new_synctomkto in your [!DNL Dynamics] CRM for any object (lead, contact, account, opportunity and other custom entities).
 1. Assign this field a Yes/No value or leave it blank.

 >[!NOTE]
 >
->You must make these changes in Dynamics CRM, not your database or Marketo.
+>You must make these changes in [!DNL Dynamics] CRM, not your database or Marketo.

 Marketo looks for this field during the automatic background sync and determines which records to sync over based on this logic: